hackerde/tomlibc/README.md

 There are also a few other *minor* issues that will eventually be addressed as well:

-- [ ] do not allow trailing commas in inline tables
 - [ ] print line and column correctly on error
 - [ ] allow empty quoted keys